-The Norman Knight Hyperbaric Medicine Center is equipped with three specially outfitted hyperbaric chambers used to treat a variety of problems that respond positively to prolonged exposure to oxygen.
+The Norman Knight Hyperbaric Medicine Center is equipped with three state-of-the-art hyperbaric chambers used to treat a variety of problems medically shown to respond positively to hyperbaric oxygen exposure.

 Created in 1995 with more than $1 million pledged by retired Boston businessman and noted philanthropist Norman Knight, the Center was Massachusetts’ first hyperbaric treatment facility.
 It has since drawn patients and physicians from across the nation and the world seeking help from this very specialized form of medical therapy.

-Hyperbaric therapy is often associated with treating firefighters for smoke inhalation.
-It was Mr. Knight’s continued dedication to the fire and rescue community that initially inspired him to make hyperbaric medicine a reality at Mass.
+Hyperbaric therapy is often associated with treating people rescued from burning buildings for smoke inhalation and carbon monoxide poisoning.
+It was Mr. Knight’s continued dedication to the Fire-Rescue and EMS communities that initially inspired him to make hyperbaric medicine a reality at Mass.
 Eye and Ear.